bootique/bootique-bom/README.md

 # bootique-bom

-A "Bill of Materials" (BOM) project complementary to https://github.com/nhl/bootique-bom .
+The main Bill of Materials (BOM) for Bootique and Bootique modules.
 Helps user projects to maintain consistent versions of various [Bootique](http://bootique.io)-related dependencies.